AnikAlam/cse15l-lab-reports/LabReport3.md

 ![image](https://github.com/AnikAlam/cse15l-lab-reports/assets/55520027/b6158aad-bbdc-434e-a517-110983091535)

-Example 2: Searching for "sulfur-utilization" and changing the color to stand out
+Example 2: Searching for "sulfur-utilization" and changing the color to stand out.
+I also included the image for the same reason as before, to demonstrate that it will actually change the color which cannot be shown through a code block.
 ```
 Anik@DESKTOP-67GBBR1 MINGW64 ~/docsearch (main)
 $ grep --color "sulfur-utilization" ./technical/biomed/*.txt